-The primary biblical reason that Jesus does not have a sinful nature is because Jesus is both God and man in one person.
-Of course the Christadelphians do not accepted this since they deny the Trinity.
+The primary biblical reason that Jesus does not have a sinful nature is that Jesus is both God and man in one person.
+Of course, the Christadelphians do not accept this since they deny the Trinity.
 Nevertheless, their denial of the deity of Christ does not negate its truth.
 The Bible says that Jesus is God in flesh.

 - "In the beginning was the Word, and the Word was with God, and the Word was God.
 2 He was in the beginning with God....14 And the Word became flesh, and dwelt among us, and we beheld His glory, glory as of the only begotten from the Father, full of grace and truth," (John 1:1-2, 14).

 - "but at the proper time manifested, even His word, in the proclamation with which I was entrusted according to the commandment of God our Savior," (Titus 1:3).

 - "For in Him all the fulness of Deity dwells in bodily form," (Col. 2:9).